connecttrego/trego_backend/README.md

    - Meaningful error messages for troubleshooting

 This feature provides a comprehensive system for managing substitute products with detailed information that is essential for pharmaceutical e-commerce platforms.
 The implementation follows best practices for REST API design, data transfer, and error handling, with automatic sorting and limiting of results.

+### Bucket-Based Order Management

+The "Bucket-Based Order Management" feature allows users to "switch to cheaper" by selecting an optimized bucket and proceeding with payment for the bucket amount instead of the original cart amount.
+This feature includes:

+1. **BucketOrderRequestDTO**:
+   - Added a [BucketOrderRequestDTO](file:///c%3A/Users/ASUS/Downloads/trego_backend/trego_backend/src/main/java/com/trego/dto/BucketOrderRequestDTO.java#L5-L11) to handle requests for placing orders from selected buckets
+   - Fields include: userId, addressId, preOrderId, bucketId, and vendorId

+2. **New API Endpoint**:
+   - Added `POST /orders/fromBucket` endpoint to place orders from selected buckets
+   - Takes a BucketOrderRequestDTO as input
+   - Returns an OrderResponseDTO with Razorpay order ID and amount to pay

+3. **Service Layer Implementation**:
+   - Updated [IOrderService](file:///c%3A/Users/ASUS/Downloads/trego_backend/trego_backend/src/main/java/com/trego/service/IOrderService.java#L12-L32) interface with new placeOrderFromBucket method
+   - Implemented bucket-based order placement in [OrderServiceImpl](file:///c%3A/Users/ASUS/Downloads/trego_backend/trego_backend/src/main/java/com/trego/service/impl/OrderServiceImpl.java#L35-L526)
+   - Creates a new pre-order and order based on the selected bucket instead of the original cart
+   - Processes payments for the bucket amount instead of the cart amount

+4. **Controller Layer**:
+   - Added new endpoint in [OrderController](file:///c%3A/Users/ASUS/Downloads/trego_backend/trego_backend/src/main/java/com/trego/api/OrderController.java#L20-L62) to handle bucket-based order requests

+5. **Error Handling**:
+   - Proper error handling with meaningful exception messages
+   - Handles cases where selected buckets are not found
+   - Ensures data integrity when creating new pre-orders

+This feature enhances the user experience by allowing customers to choose the most cost-effective option when placing orders, providing significant savings compared to the original cart total.

 - Shows all endpoints with request/response schemas
 - Includes example requests and responses